arduino/docs-content/content/arduino-cloud/06.features/13.custom-templates/content.md

 ![Additional Documentation](./assets/description.png)

 Once you've completed your template, click "Generate Template" and you're fininshed!
+It will now show up in the tab of "Your Templates" we saw at the beginning of this guide.

 ## Exporting Your Template
 Once you're back on the Templates page, you can export the `.tino` file to be used by others by clicking the three dots on the side, and clicking "download (.tino)".
 This will start downloading the file that you can share with the community to let others recreate your project.